endormi/tilux/README.md

 :------:|-----------|:------:
-Info | Gain info about the host (host [name, OS, kernel version & more] and public IP) | 1 or 2 Monitoring | Monitor different processes (cpu monitoring and memory monitoring) | 1 or 2 Misc | Miscellaneous scripts (check if file or dir exists and server pinging) | 1 or 2
+Info | Gain info about the host (host [name, OS, kernel version & more] and public IP) | 1 or 2 Monitoring | Monitor different processes (cpu monitoring and memory monitoring) | 1 or 2 Misc | Miscellaneous scripts (check if file or dir exists, IP pinging and server pinging) | 1, 2 or 3

 [Tested](TESTED_ON.md) on these operating systems.